ignaciomarquezalbes/coding-portfolio/fun-and-practice-projects/tournament-bracket/README.md

 This program calculates the probability of each team winning a **single-elimination tournament**.

-Let $P$ be a probability matrix where each element $p_{ij}4 represents the probability that team $i$ beats team $j$.
+Let $P$ be a probability matrix where each element $p_{ij}$ represents the probability that team $i$ beats team $j$.
 Using this matrix and the tournament structure, the program computes the probability that each team advances through each round and ultimately wins the tournament.

 The probability of team $i$ reaching round $r$ is computed recursively as: